u-bmc/u-bmc/docs/README.md

 ### Supervisord

+This service employs cgroups and namespaces for the secure launching of services in a confined environment.
+It also facilitates the initiation of services as goroutines in a lightweight fashion.
+Supervisord is responsible for restarting services that terminate with an error and recognizing the completion of one-shot services that exit with a 'nil' return value.

 ### Registryd

+Acts as the central hub for session, user, password, group, and access right management.
+It maintains configurations and states, with compile-time defaults that can be overridden at runtime.
+The service leverages boltdb for the persistent storage of the registry on flash memory.

 ### Ipcd

+Utilizes connectrpc to enable communication between microservices.
+The service operates with minimal awareness of other services, requiring no in-depth knowledge of IPC internals and adhering to a pub/sub schema.
+It offers a uniform interface for both isolated and lightweight services, with a broker managing authentication and routing.
+Ipcd assumes sockets are authenticated as it operates under PID 1, with no other parent process expected.

 ### Netd

+Manages all network-related functions, including 9p, mctp, ntp, vlan, dhcp, addresses, and links.
+It sets default configurations at compile time and adjusts settings in response to IPC messages for dynamic reconfiguration.

 ### Apid

+Provides gRPC endpoints for user interaction, supported by the connectrpc framework.
+It also utilizes the vanguard transcoding server to offer the same functionalities via HTTP/S RESTful endpoints.
+Apid aims to deliver both a minimal stateless management interface (u-mgmt) and a full Redfish interface (still in development).

 ### Hardwared

+Gathers sensor data and maintains it in an internal in-memory cache.
+It responds to IPC messages to alter hardware states as required, such as toggling a GPIO or sending an I2C message.

 ### Telemetryd

+Implements OTLP metrics, tracing, and logging.
+There is an ongoing decision on whether this service should act as a collector, a propagator, or a custom exporter.

 ### Kvmd

+Manages USB KVM functionality and live media, including the creation of websockets to stream the framebuffer from the BMC.

 ### Updated

+Oversees firmware updates for the host, BMC, and other hardware components.
+It is a TUF-based service that monitors an artifact repository for firmware updates and applies them when allowed.
+In the case of an A/B partition scheme, it can perform updates unattendedly without triggering a reboot.

 ## Interfaces